 ROAD HOCKEY, CAMPBELLTON-STYLEIn the 1960s, while tens of thousands of Canadian youngsters played road hockey, a group of us kids from the west end of Campbellton played ‘swamp hockey.’

 The idea of playing hockey in a frozen swamp, in the middle of nowhere, came out of desperation.
-It was getting to be too much for us to play hockey on Duncan street.
+It was getting to be too much for us to play hockey on the street.
 First, there was the constant vehicular traffic and having to stop a game while a car passed.

-Our parents also got complaints about the rough language.
+Our parents also got complaints about the ‘rough’ language.

 We decided to get off the street and build our own spot in a deserted area just west of Campbellton.
 It was the perfect place.
 No cars.
 No trucks.
-And NO language police.Dennis Arpin would later take part in the Olympics as a member of Canada’s cross-country ski team; a few years ago he was inducted into the Grand Falls [New Brunswick] Sports Hall of Fame.
+And NO fucking language police.Dennis Arpin would later take part in the Olympics as a member of Canada’s cross-country ski team; a few years ago he was inducted into the Grand Falls [New Brunswick] Sports Hall of Fame.

 Terry Belliveau lives in Hamilton, Ontario.We didn’t have the Internet … just old-fashioned nets.
 Our nets were primitive, which made them even more special.
 Posts were made from small trees we’d chopped down and the ‘mesh’ consisted of sheets of stitched-together burlap from old potato sacks.

 We played with all our hearts, just like in the N.H.L.
-And just like in the bigs, we fired ‘cannonading’ drives, made sprawling saves, made great passes and scored from unbelievable angles.
+And just like in the Bigs, we fired ‘cannonading’ drives, made sprawling saves, made great passes and scored from unbelievable angles.
 How good were we?
 Put it this way, at the end of the game, there weren’t just three stars, but 8 or 9.